Last Updated on July 22, 2021 by Julia Wilson

-Some cats prefer relative isolation when they are dying, which means they choose to hide in a quiet spot.
-Where practical, respect that.
-Other cats want the comfort of their human or pet family, and that is okay too.
+Some cats prefer relative isolation when they are dying, meaning they prefer to hide in a quiet place.
+Respect this whenever possible.
+Other cats want the comfort of their human or animal family, and that’s fine, too.
 Follow your cat’s lead.

 - A dying cat needs quiet and calm.
 Keep household noise to a minimum and if practical, move the cat to a quieter part of the house away from the everyday hustle and bustle such as their favourite human’s bedroom.
 Dim the lights, and turn televisions and radios down.

 - Stay with the cat and talk quietly and calmly as they are dying, your presence will calm them.

 - If the cat has a canine or feline companion, allow them to be with the cat if that is what the dying cat wants, unless the cat has a highly infectious disease.